EffieChantzi/COMBImageDL/modules/COMBO-C/COMBO_C_README.md

 1. Right-click on the Windows executable file "COMBO_C.exe" and choose "Run as Administrator".
-Alternatively, you can open a windows command prompt as an administrator, navigate to the path where "COMBO-C.exe" is saved and run the command:
+Alternatively, you can open a windows command prompt as an administrator, navigate to the path where "COMBO_C.exe" is saved and run the command:

 ```
 > COMBO_C.exe